A ban on using magic

 Myths & Religion

-- Other interpretations is that a Type A, with certain types of magic being banned.
+- Other interpretations is that it's a Type A, with certain types of magic being banned.

 - The Elysium areas in Vampire: The Masquerade are set up by the Camarilla as neutral grounds where all vampiric disciplines are forbidden.
 A territorial ban but a type B one it seems.

 - In the Dark Sun RPG setting, magic was banned and its users are hunted as it is held responsible for the apocalyptic conditions of the planet.
 A Type A1 ban.
 Psionic (common) and Spirit-magic (rare) are okay.

 - In both Warhammer and Warhammer 40,000 universes the God of anger/war/hate/rage Khorne openly hates magic users, his followers considering them cowards and to be killed at every opportunity.
 There is no such thing as a Sorcerer of Khorne, and many game mechanics tend to forbid any magic users from following Khorne and vice versa.
 Magic weapons that let you kill more efficiently are fine, though.